Available in Certified* and non-Certified Versions

 * Contact the company for details

 ++ Shipping Notes: Pickups from the Calgary shop have no crating & shipping cost.
 For all others, crating & shipping typically ranges between $250 and $800 (depending on which extractor is purchased and where it is being shipped to).
-After your order is paid we will send you the Operating Manual and the crating & shipping cost.
-If within 48 hours of receipt of these items you decide you don’t want to proceed we will immediately refund 100% of your money.
+Shipping costs will be added during the checkout process and you can review the total cost at that time.

 Items to be supplied by the customer:

 1 X minimum 5 cubic foot household-type chest freezer – to be dedicated to the extractor.
-If you will be running continuous extractions it will be better to use a 7+ cubic foot freezer – freezers are available at Home Depot, Costco, etc. – usually starting at around $200.
+If you will be running continuous extractions it will be better to use two 5 cubic foot freezers – freezers are available at Home Depot, Costco, etc. – usually starting at around $200.

 Minimum 20 gallons of anti-freeze – preferably ethanol-based – “plumbers” or “Recreational Vehicle” anti-freeze is best.
-If you will be running continuous extractions it will be better to use 30 gallons of anti-freeze.
+If you will be running continuous extractions it will be better to use 25-30 gallons of anti-freeze – per freezer.